andrelucas/akceph-build/README-builds.md

 to support the upstream images will work seamlessly with our custom Ceph builds.

+- Build using the CentOS Stream base image instead of the now-dead CentOS base.

 It used to be the case that the tool used to build the upstream images (called [ceph-container](https://github.com/ceph/ceph-container)) would build images for a variety of container bases, including Ubuntu.
 This support has been